Computing at Woodvale Primary Academy

 Along with computing, pupils will be taught a range of Information Communication skills allowing them to express and develop their ideas digitally.
 Pupils, along with becoming digitally literate, will develop resilience and persistence as it is about understanding how computers and computer systems work.
 It is important to learn that when things go wrong it is completely normal and also useful.

-Computing is taught in an hour-long lesson each week by the class teacher.
 The children in Reception use tablets in their classroom and have access to classroom PCs.
-All other children use one of our 50 laptops in their own classrooms.
-Across the school, pupils also have access to a computer suite as well as class ipads, and PCs.
-These resources are also regularly used to support other areas of the curriculum.
+All other children use one of our laptops or tablets in their own classrooms.

 All children have their own individual login details so are able to store all work they have completed on the school network.
 They also have access to Microsoft Teams where the class teacher may set various assignments, allowing a large range of computer based cross curricular and home-based computing opportunities.